Brendan Gallagher: Personal life

 Gallagher was born in Edmonton, Alberta, but grew up in Tsawwassen, British Columbia, after moving there with his family at the age of 12.
 As a youth, he played in the 2005 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Burnaby.

-His father, Ian, is a strength and conditioning coach for the Vancouver Giants.
+Gallagher father, Ian, is a strength and conditioning coach for the Vancouver Giants.
 Prior to joining the Giants himself as a player, Gallagher was familiar with the team through Ian's work.
 His mother, Della, likewise came from an athletic background, and was previously both a baseball shortstop and catcher.
 She died in March 2025 after a prolonged battle with stage 4 brain cancer.
-He has three siblings: sisters Erin, a senior cost accountant at Stemcell Technologies in Vancouver, and Breanne, a student-athlete who plays soccer at the University of Calgary, as well as a brother, Nolan, who is a member of the Burnaby Fire Department.
+He has three siblings – sisters Erin, a senior cost accountant at Stemcell Technologies in Vancouver, and Breanne, a student-athlete who plays soccer at the University of Calgary, as well as a brother, Nolan, who is a member of the Burnaby Fire Department.

 In January 2014, McDonald's introduced "The Gallagher" burger across its Quebec-based restaurants.
-Gallagher again created a signature burger for the fast-food chain prior to the 2015–16 NHL season, along with teammate Alex Galchenyuk (who likewise created one of his own).
+Gallagher again created a signature burger for the fast food chain prior to the 2015–16 NHL season, along with teammate Alex Galchenyuk, who likewise created one of his own.

-He is a supporter of Tottenham Hotspur F.C. of the Premier League as well as the Cincinnati Bengals of the National Football League (NFL).
+Gallagher is a supporter of Tottenham Hotspur F.C. of the Premier League as well as the Cincinnati Bengals of the National Football League (NFL).

 In July 2023, Gallagher got engaged to Québécoise Emma Fortin in Whistler, British Columbia.
-They were married in Montreal a year later, and welcomed their first child together in February 2025, a daughter named Everly.
+They were married in Montreal a year later, and welcomed their first child together in February 2025.